 GAMSAT cut-off: overall score of 50, with no subset lower than 49.
 Paper III was not double weighted.

 The interview process

 Interviews will follow the format of multiple mini interviews (MMI).
-This consists of a series of ‘stations’ each lasting seven minutes.
+This usually consists of a series of ‘stations’ each lasting seven minutes.
 You will rotate around the station circuit, going from one station to the next.
 Each person starts at a different station; it does not matter where you begin as each station is independent of the others.

 Each station has a card with simple instructions that are designed to orientate you.
 Short (30-second) breaks between stations allow you to settle yourself and clear your head for the next station.
 You can expect to be asked about your motivation to study medicine, relevant work experience and personal attributes, and why you have applied to ScotGEM in particular.

 Decisions and feedback

 Decisions to make offers will be based on the multiple mini interviews.
 Applicants will be notified of decisions via UCAS.
 Although some decisions may be made early on in the admissions cycle, the majority of decisions will not be made until mid-March 2021.

 The information on UCAS Track will include some feedback as to why an applicant was unsuccessful in their application.
 The University is unable to provide any further feedback on unsuccessful applications.